10 Best FOMO Marketing Examples You Don’t want to Miss

 Another example,

-Flipkart used a countdown timer on its product page, advertising daily deals and adding a sense of urgency among the customers.
+Flipkart used a countdown timer on its product page to advertise daily deals and add a sense of urgency among the customers.
 The timer shows the time left to claim the deal on their favorite product.

 Count-down timers can deliver results of improving sales and nudge shoppers towards a purchase.
-Research shows that count-down timers increase sales by 30% and is a great way to boost sales and conversion.
+Research shows that count-down timersincrease sales by 30% and are a great way to boost sales and conversion.

 Try to offer freebies.
-These could be discount coupons, free shipping, a free trial, or a cashback.
+These could be discount coupons, free shipping, a free trial, or a cashback, one of the best FOMO marketing examples.

 This is especially useful in converting those people who are not ready to make a call or are new to your brand.